SolarNetwork/solarnetwork-loxone/net.solarnetwork.node.hw.loxone/README.md

 # SolarNode Loxone Miniserver Datum Source

-This project provides SolarNode plugin that can collect arbitrary data from [Loxone][loxone] Miniserver devices.
+This project provides a SolarNode plugin that can collect arbitrary data from [Loxone][loxone] Miniserver devices.
 This plugin provides a basic SolarNode component for collecting datum data.